What is a labral tear of the hip?

 Causes of Labral tears of the Hip

 One of the most common causes of a labral tear is having a condition called femoroacetabular impingement, also called FAI.
 In FAI, the bones that make up your hip joint are not perfectly shaped.
 Your hip joint is a ball and socket joint.
 In FAI either the femoral head (the ball) has a bump or the acetabulum (the socket) has extra bone on its edge.
 These extra bone lumps cause abnormal pressure on the labrum, eventually causing them to tear.

 A labral tear is common in people who play sports that involve sudden changes of direction such as AFL football, soccer, hockey and netball.

-They can also occur in accidents such as falling over, or motor car accident.
+They can also occur in accidents such as falling over or motor car accidents.

 As you get older, the labrum can easily be torn with small trivial movements.

 - Femoroacetabular Impingement.

 - Labral tears are common in sports such as AFL football, soccer, hockey, tennis and netball.

 - Exercises.
 Repetitive deep squatting and lunges

 A well trained doctor can diagnose a labral tear from your symptoms and an examination of your hip.